-Hybrid (Hamiltonian) Monte Carlo I
+Hamiltonian Monte Carlo I

-- In conventional Monte-Carlo (MC) calculations of condensed matter systems, such as an N-particle system with a Hamiltonian H = U, only local moves (displacement of a single particle) are made. - Updating more than one particle typically results in a prohibitively low average acceptance probability $\langle P_A \rangle$. - This implies large relaxation times and high autocorrelations especially for macromolecular systems. - In a Molecular Dynamics (MD) simulation, with H = T + U, on the other hand, global moves are made. - The MD scheme, however, is prone to errors and instabilities due to the finite step size in time. - In order to introduce temperature in the microcanonical context, isokinetic MD schemes are often used. - However, they do not yield the canonical probability distribution, unlike Monte-Carlo calculations.
+- Updating more than one particle typically results in a prohibitively low average acceptance probability $\langle P_A \rangle$. - This implies large relaxation times and high autocorrelations especially for macromolecular systems. - In a Molecular Dynamics (MD) simulation, with H = T + U, on the other hand, global moves are made. - The MD scheme, however, is prone to errors and instabilities due to the finite step size in time. - In order to introduce temperature in the microcanonical context, isokinetic MD schemes are often used. - However, they do not yield the canonical probability distribution, unlike Monte-Carlo calculations.